 At the University, the following systems are used for alerting building occupants of a tornado:

-- Outdoor sirens operated by Lincoln-Lancaster Emergency Management
+- Outdoor sirens are operated by Lincoln-Lancaster County Emergency Management

-- UNL Alert: text messages, email, digital signs, unl.edu Websites, Twitter and Facebook
+- UNL Alert modes include: text messages, email, digital signs, unl.edu Websites, Twitter, Facebook and Alertus computer pop-ups

-- Weather radio and designated staff alerting building occupants
+- Weather radio and designated staff will also alert building occupants

 - UNL's Tornado Policy